 Talk with your doctor about your drinking.
 Your doctor can help you find the best treatment.

-You may have tried to stop drinking alcohol many times in the past and feel you have no control over it.
-Or you may be thinking about stopping, but you're not sure you're ready to start.
+You may have tried to stop drinking many times in the past and feel you have no control over it.
+Or you may be thinking about stopping, but you're not sure if you're ready to start.

-These tips will help you control your drinking:
+To help you control your drinking:

-You may be at risk for symptoms of alcohol withdrawal if you stop drinking suddenly.You will likely need to be under medical care while you stop drinking if you are at risk for alcohol withdrawal.
+You may be at risk for symptoms of alcohol withdrawal if you stop drinking suddenly.
+If you are at risk, you will likely need to be under medical care while you stop drinking.
+Discuss this with your doctor.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
-Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.
+Copyright 1997-2015, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.